 As a result of the article, Rev. Vertell Allison-Talifero writes in The Book of Ruth that “The power movers and shakers were being scrutinized and looked upon as being responsible for allowing disgrace and shame to be directed in their spiritual institution that preached love and acceptance in the name of Jesus, no less!”

 Colemon had been one of Mosley’s teachers at Unity School.
 There had been some improvement by the time Mosley joined the program.
-But, Mosley, who will turn 89 in 2019, still recalls challenges she faced as a student when her questions and comments in class were disregarded by teachers and she was forced to sit in the back of the cafeteria unlike her white counterparts.
+But, Mosley, (recalled) ... challenges she faced as a student when her questions and comments in class were disregarded by teachers and she was forced to sit in the back of the cafeteria unlike her white counterparts.

 A Focus on the Truth

 Even during those times of outright discrimination, Mosley understood her purpose and stayed focused on the Truth that would free her and others like her from the false teachings that had been keeping them in the bondage of pain, sickness, despair, and poverty.

 Her goal was to serve those whom Unity did not serve, want, or welcome.

 Mosley explained to Revs.
 Hampson and David Williams, senior minister of Detroit Unity Temple, how the Unity system for educating, licensing, and ordaining teachers and ministers was rigged against black people, and how operating in this way was counterproductive to Unity principles.

 They agreed to help her make the case with the Association of Unity Churches to do something for the “colored people” in Unity.

 On their advice, Mosley prepared her proposal for the ministerial conference in Birmingham, Mich.
 No one showed up.

 She was then directed to send her proposal to the Educational Committee of Unity, but she was told the Committee could not act on it unless and until she had the approval of the area Unity ministers.